What Is Your Attachment Style?

 Insecure Attachment Style #1: Anxious

-The anxious attachment style holds a negative view of self, but a positive view of others.
+In an anxious attachment style, the person holds a negative view of self, but a positive view of others.
 It can be summed up with, “You’re good, I’m not good.”
-People with an anxious attachment style feel great anxiety at the idea of being along or separated in any way from their partner.
+Anxiously attached people feel great anxiety at the idea of being along or separated in any way from their partner.
 They fear abandonment and seek security constantly.
 They worry that their partner is not as committed to them as they are to their partner.
 They seek approval, support, and responsiveness at all times, or they become anxious and begin clinging, demanding, criticizing, etc. in an effort to draw their partner back in.
 Ironically, this behavior produces the very thing they fear: their partner pulls away even more.

 Insecure Attachment Style #2: Avoidant